ursatile/mwnet/101-web-app-fundamentals.md

 This will submit an HTTP POST to `/calculate`.

 1. Add an `app.MapPost` method to your app that will perform the calculation and return the result as an integer.
-2. Modify your method to return the result as an HTML page containing the parameters and the result.
+2. Modify your method to return the result as an HTML page containing the parameters and the result. **Use only minimal APIs for this part.
+The point is to see first-hand what's involved in building HTML pages by manipulating strings.**
 3. Modify your method to return a graceful error if you try to divide by zero.

 ## Minimal APIs: References and Further Reading